 Flocked vinyl is a cheaper alternative to embroidery.
 If you need a professional looking logo on staff uniforms, but have a small budget, this might be for you.
 It creates a professional look at a much lower price.

-Always check the manufacturer’s instructions, but the following materials will generally be perfect for pressing flocked vinyl:
+Always check the specific manufacturer’s instructions first, but the following materials will generally be fine for applying flocked vinyl to:

-You can also apply it to other non-garment items like cardstock.
+You can also apply it to other non-garment items like cardstock or canvas.
 In this project on the Siser Blog you will see examples of a variety of HTV being pressed onto cardstock – the last example is flocked vinyl!

 You can layer flocked vinyl on top of other vinyls.
 For example, it can be pressed on top of regular flat HTV, creating a border around text, an image, or other design.
 It really makes the design go POP and stand out!

 Siser Stripflock can also be used as a base layer.
 With this brand you are even able to press other vinyls on top of the flocked vinyl!

 In the following video, Joe gives a couple of examples working with Siser Stripflock.
 You will see the raised fuzziness of the flocked vinyl in the final products.
 Don’t you just want to run your face on it?

 How To Cut Flocked Vinyl

 Each manufacturer should specify the requirements for cutting and pressing their particular vinyl.
 It will also depend on the type of cutter that you will be using.